^

 • inguinal.

-Less often diagnosed elbow, popliteal, iliac and pelvic lymphadenitis.
+Less frequently diagnosed are ulnar, popliteal, iliac and pelvic lymphadenitis.

-Antibiotics are used to treat both specific and non-specific inflammatory processes - but only with the proven bacterial origin of the infection.
-Usually such infection is manifested by a short-term increase in the number of nodes that become painful, soft, hot to the touch.
+Antibiotics are used to treat both specific and non-specific inflammatory processes, but only if the bacterial origin of the infection is proven.
+Typically, such an infection manifests itself as a short-term increase in a group of nodes that become painful, soft, and hot to the touch.

-Prolonged lymphadenitis (several months in a row) is often a sign of specific inflammatory processes - for example, tuberculosis or syphilis.
-The use of antibiotics is justified in this situation.
+Long-term lymphadenitis (several months in a row) is often a sign of specific inflammatory processes - for example, tuberculosis or syphilis.
+The use of antibiotics in such a situation is also justified.

 • viral diseases;